PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-08 13:19:08
+Last updated: 2024-04-08 13:19:42
-Random Quote: I only have one rule.
-For every three 10's you bang, throw a bone to a 5.
-They're grateful and hard working and let's face it, sometimes you just want to lay there. - Barney Stinson
+Random Quote: Lily: "How did you do it?"Barney: "Oh God, you found one of the cameras.
+I swear that's the only one!
+Wait, which one did you find?" - Barney Stinson